-The Conference on Crimes Against Women was established in 2006 to be the national clearinghouse for training on best practices regarding the investigation and prosecution of violent crimes against women.
-It is presented annually by Genesis Women's Shelter and the Dallas Police Department in association with the Federal Bureau of Investigation's Behavioral Analysis Unit.
-Here, national experts present the most relevant training and cutting edge techniques in addressing these crimes.
-This is the only national conference that addresses the entire range of crimes committed against women.
+The Conference on Crimes Against Women was established in 2006 as the national clearinghouse for training on best practices regarding the investigation and prosecution of violent crimes against women.
+It is presented annually by Genesis Women's Shelter & Support and the Dallas Police Department.
+Here, national experts present the most relevant training and cutting edge techniques in addressing the many and varied forms of violence against women including domestic violence, sexual assault, stalking, strangulation, campus safety, human trafficking, etc. This is the only national conference that addresses the entire range of crimes committed against women.

-Conference participants are the “first-line responders” to violence against women including FBI agents, state and local law enforcement officers, state and federal prosecutors, representatives of the U.S. Department of Justice, forensic nurses, domestic violence shelter employees and victim advocates from across the U.S. and Canada.
+Conference participants are the “first-line responders” to violence against women including FBI agents, state and local law enforcement officers, state and federal prosecutors, probation and parole officers, representatives of the U.S. Department of Justice, forensic nurses, domestic violence shelter employees and victim advocates from across the U.S. and Canada.

 Click here to visit the Conference Website